 Of course it's wonderful if you can converse with the local people, but it's certainly not something we expect or rely on.
 We provide some useful words and phrases in our holiday notes booklets if you'd like to try.
 An open mind and a willingness to try and make yourself understood are useful!

 Only if you're looking to go on one of our independent high level, challenging mountain routes.
 Otherwise, you have the choice between following the map provided, or simply using our detailed route notes – and most of the walking paths are waymarked too.
-Take a look at our why you won't get lost video which explains how our maps and notes work.
 On all independent holidays, in the unlikely event of you not turning up at your hotel by a certain time, we do have a system in place where people will come out to find you.

 On our guided walking tours you won't need any map reading skills as our expert local guides will be with you every step of the way.

 Not especially, although you might find the first couple of days more enjoyable if you've done some gentle pre-holiday exercise.
 Our information pack, sent well in advance of your trip, gives lots of helpful tips and suggestions.
 And, don't forget, all holidays are graded so, if you don't do regular exercise, then you're probably best suited to a 1-boot or 1-bike holiday the first time round.